grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### content_security_policy_report_only

 Set to `true` to add the Content-Security-Policy-Report-Only header to your requests.
-CSP in Report Only mode allows to experiment with policies by monitoring their effects without enforcing.
+CSP in Report Only mode enables you to experiment with policies by monitoring their effects without enforcing them.
 Both policies can be enabled simultaneously.

 ### content_security_policy_template